-Formal government-to-government consultation with federally recognized Tribal Nations may be required to assure conflicts with cultural and natural resources are addressed.staff will gain tribal input on proposals from the four federally recognized coastal Oregon tribes concerning cultural resources and tribal interests.
-Formal government-to-government consultation with federally recognized tribal nations may be required during this step to assure conflicts with cultural and natural resources are addressed.

-5. Proposal packet is submitted to the Rocky Habitat Working Group.
+- Formal government-to-government consultation with federally recognized Tribal Nations may be required to assure conflicts with cultural and natural resources are addressed. - 5.
+Proposal packet is submitted to the Rocky Habitat Working Group.
 The proposal packet will include the public proposal and agency analysis report21.